antaldaniel/dataandlyrics/content/post/2020-10-24-forgetify_pop_october/index.md

 <img src="forgetify_october_features.png" width="90%" />

-My personal favorite from the Forgetify Pop list is [Groovy & Linda](https://open.spotify.com/track/21nQDfg5BMxp7vGARpOBmo) frTomom the *Neon Princess* album released in 1968 by Tom Parrott (39 monthly listeners).
+My personal favorite from the Forgetify Pop list is [Groovy & Linda](https://open.spotify.com/track/21nQDfg5BMxp7vGARpOBmo) from the *Neon Princess* album released in 1968 by Tom Parrott (39 monthly listeners).
 It is a nice hippy song with the favorite effect of '68, the inclusion of a sitar.
 The song is not very good, the sitar and the guitar make a rather chaotic mix, but Tom Parrott (born in 1944, Washington DC, United States) is not forgotten because he was bad.

-## So why are songs forgotten?
+There are many songs on Forgetify that I would like to skip in seconds, but Parott's music can stay with me.

+## Why Are Songs Forgotten?

+One seemingly trivial reason is the age of the music.
+The current global hits are very new releases.
+The songs I curated for this months were released 2-25 years ago, though some of them are featured with newer re-releases on Spotify.
+Many songs on Forgetify are much older.

 <img src="october_popularity_age.png" width="90%" />

+Our research and other's research show that people *typically* listen less and less music as they age.
+There are many people who listen to music lifelong, but others do it less and less, or completely drop the habit.
+And a large majority of the people tend to listen to similar music that she liked in her teenage years.
+For most young women and men, the music discovery period ends with school,  *typically* in some post-secondary education institution.
+Later, they are no longer together with ther cohort peer-grew, but with people from all age and demographic groups when they work.
+Very few songs become perennial hits, and most of them lose their audience as the fans are getting older, and drop the habit of listening to music.

+How can you make sure that your music will have a healthy audience for many years to come?
+Make sure that teenagers in your country get access to local music, for example, via the school radios, and by bringing them to local shows.
+That people have a chance to discover it.
+Build a large enough audience while your band is active who will stay loyal to you.

+Another important factor is the country where the music was released.
 <img src="country_of_origin_forgetify.png" width="90%" />